 - fresh cilantro, chopped (optional, for serving)

-- Pour lentils into a large mixing bowl, and rinse and drain.
+- Add lentils to a large mixing bowl and sort out any debris, then rinse and drain.
 Pour in some boiling water on top, enough to cover the lentils, and let it sit for 10 minutes.
 Set aside.

 - Season with more salt and pepper to taste.
 Serve over brown or white rice, coconut rice, or a rice pilaf with a sprinkle of fresh cilantro on top.
 You can also serve on its own with a naan bread, pita bread, biscuits or dinner rolls for dipping.